dart-archive/stagehand/README.md

 Stagehand will generate a project skeleton into the current directry.
 As an example, here is how you create a webapp with Stagehand:

-With Dart 1.7 or greater:

     $> mkdir fancy_project
     $> cd fancy_project
     $> stagehand webapp

-With Dart 1.6:

-    $> mkdir fancy_project
-    $> cd fancy_project
-    $> pub global run stagehand webapp

-Here is how you list all of the project templates:
+And to list all of the project templates:

-With Dart 1.7 or greater:

     $> stagehand

-With Dart 1.6:

-    $> pub global run stagehand

 ## Goals